-ITD 120 Design Concepts for Mobile Applications (3-4 cr.)
+ITD 120 Design Concepts for Mobile Applications (4 cr.)

 Provides skills for designing both Web-based and stand-alone applications for wireless devices.
 Details discussions of the needs for applications including mobile phones and a range of rich hand-held devices such as PDA's.
 Emphasizes the importance of usability, accessibility, optimization and performance to create fast-loading business enterprise applications and games.
+Co-requisite is ITP 100.
 Lecture 3-4 hours per week.